at Williams College

 Delaney, Jason and Jacobson, Sarah, 2014, “The Good of the Few: Reciprocal Acts and the Provision of a Public Bad.”
 Latest revision: May 2014 (revision requested, Journal of Behavioral and Experimental Economics) (experiment instructions)

 Delaney, Jason and Jacobson, Sarah, 2014.
 “Payments or Persuasion: Common-Pool Resource Management with Price and Non-price Measures.”
-Latest revision: June 2014 (under review) (experiment instructions)
+Latest revision: June 2014 (revision requested, Environmental and Resource Economics) (experiment instructions)

 Delaney, Jason, Jacobson, Sarah, and Moenig, Thorsten, 2014.
 “Discovered Preferences for Risky and Non-Risky Goods.”
 Latest revision: January 2014